wogsland/ama/README.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
-Personal questions.
-Money.
+Code.
+Physics.
+Life.
 Work.
-Life.
-Code.
+Finance.
+Childrearing.
 Whatever.

 -